Smartphone, don't spy!

 A similar feature is not available for Android.

 You should restart your phone more often.
-For example, every morning or before critical conversations.
-Some state trojans do not survive restarts as they are often not persistent.
+For example, once a week or before critical conversations.
+Some state trojans do not survive reboots as they are often not persistent.
 Although new infections are possible later, this strategy can give you a private window of opportunity.

 You should reset your phone to factory settings if you no longer trust it.
 This method is effective against common spy apps from the app store that may be hiding on your device.